On this page:

 View SPA2 Monitoring Data

 You can view end user response time (EURT) for SPAs in many places in the Controller.
 The EURT measures the time from when the user navigates to a virtual page until all resources are downloaded for the page.
-To learn how the EURT is calculated, see How the End-User Response Time Is Measured.
+See SPA2 Metrics for more information.

 The Browser Snapshots tab displays a list of different types of pages as shown below.
 You can view relevant metrics for all the pages and other metrics for base pages and Ajax requests.